codeartlv/joona/README.md

 ```

 #### Including metadata
-You will likely need to inject additional data into <head> even when the view is completely rendered from inside the package.
+You will likely need to inject additional data into `<head>` even when the view is completely rendered from inside the package.
-Just create `resources/views/vendor/joona/head.blade.php` file and Laravel will include it inside the <head>
+Just create `resources/views/vendor/joona/head.blade.php` file and Laravel will include it inside the `<head>`

 ### Working with UI components
 Backend features a very simple JS framework to separate view from JS code.
 It utilizes `data` attributes on HTML elements to which every component is binded.
 You are not required to use this, but for simple interactions it can be faster than to deploy React/Vue etc. framework.
 It's up to you anyway.

 #### Create new component handler
-First of all, if you need to add interaction you create a JS class that collects a group functions for a problem domain.
+First of all, if you need to add interaction to element, you create a Javascript class that collects a group functions for a problem domain.
 Let's say you have a blog and need to add component in the backend.
 Start by creating blog component handler:
 ```javascript
 // resources/js/blog.js